-PROXY FOR ANNUAL MEETING OF SHAREHOLDERS - SEPTEMBER 27, 2002 SOLICITED BY THE BOARD OF DIRECTORS OF THE COMPANY
+PROXY FOR ANNUAL MEETING OF SHAREHOLDERS - OCTOBER 3, 2003 SOLICITED BY THE BOARD OF DIRECTORS OF THE COMPANY

-The undersigned hereby constitutes and appoints David J. Boden and Dean A. McCoy, and each of them, with full power of substitution, attorneys and proxies to represent and to vote all of the shares of Common Stock which the undersigned would be entitled to vote, with all powers the undersigned would posses if personally present, at the Annual Meeting of the Shareholders of NATIONAL BEVERAGE CORP. to be held at the Hyatt Regency Orlando, International Airport, 9300 Airport Boulevard, Orlando, FL 32827, on September 27, 2002 at 2:00 pm local time and at any adjournments or postponements thereof, on all matters coming before said meeting in the manner set forth below:
+The undersigned hereby constitutes and appoints David J. Boden and Dean A. McCoy, and each of them, with full power of substitution, attorneys and proxies to represent and to vote all of the shares of Common Stock which the undersigned would be entitled to vote, with all powers the undersigned would possess if personally present, at the Annual Meeting of the Shareholders of NATIONAL BEVERAGE CORP. to be held at the Hyatt Regency Orlando International Airport, 9300 Airport Boulevard, Orlando, Florida 32827, on October 3, 2003 at 2:00 pm local time and at any adjournments or postponements thereof, on all matters coming before said meeting in the manner set forth below:

-1. Election of one Cla years: ss III Director for a ten m of three 2. upon any other matters which ma eeting or any adjournments or ereof. ay properly

-(Mark only one of t he following boxes)

-VOTE FOR the nominee VOTE WITHHELD for the nominee listed NOMINEE: Please mark here if y ou plan to attend the meeting [ ]

-[ ] [ ] Nick A. Caporella directed herein by the made, this proxy will birector of the nomine discretionary authority before the meeting or thereof. erly executed will be voted in the undersigned shareholder.
-If no do be voted FOR the election as Clase of the Board of Directors, and on all matters which may proper any adjournments or postponemic nowledges receipt of the accompany lirection is ass III with rly come ents
+1. Election of two Clas s I Directors for a term of three years: 2.
+In their discretion, upon any other matters which may properly come before the meeting or any adjournments (Mark only one of th e following boxes for each nominee) or postponements thereof.
+VOTE Please mark here if you plan to attend the meeting [] VOTE FOR WITHHELD the nominee for the NOMINEE: This proxy when properly executed will be voted in the listed nominee listed manner directed herein by the undersigned shareholder.
+If no direction is made, this proxy will be listed voted FOR the election as Class I [] [] Joseph G. Caporella Director of the nominees of the Board of Directors, and with discretionary authority on all matters which may properly come before the meeting or any adjournments or postponements thereof. [] [] Samuel C. Hathorn, Jr. The undersigned acknowledges receipt of the • accompanying Proxy Statement dated August 25, 2003 Date , 2003 Signature of Shareholder(s) orginature or original original (s) (When signing as attorney, trustee, executor, administrator, guardian, corporate officer or other representative, please give full title.

-Proxy Statement date arryrrig

-Date , 2002

-Si gnature of Shareholder(s)

-(When signing as attorney, trustee, executor, administrator, guardian, corporate officer or other representative, please give full title.
 If more than one trustee, all should sign.
 Joint owners must each sign.)